Supervisory Expectations for Risk Management of Agricultural Credit Risk

 Supervisory Expectations for Credit Risk Management and Underwriting Practices

 The potential for volatile market conditions and risk factors raises the importance of ensuring that agricultural banks have in place appropriate risk-management programs and prudent lending standards.
 A key component of a sound risk-management program is the linkage between an analysis of market conditions and an agricultural bank’s risk-management and capital planning practices.
 The range and extent of market analysis may vary depending on the composition of the bank’s portfolio and overall risk exposure.
-The goal of this analysis should be to provide management and the board of directors with sufficient information on current market conditions, factors that could influence changes to market conditions, and possible events that could significantly change near- and long-term market conditions.
+This analysis should provide sufficient information on current market conditions, factors that could influence changes to market conditions, and possible events that could significantly change near- and long-term market conditions.
 At a minimum, banks with significant agricultural exposure should have established risk-management practices that address the following:

 - Assessment of the Borrower’s Creditworthiness.
 A bank should conduct a thorough analysis of a borrower’s creditworthiness, including assessments of the borrower’s projected income and expenses compared to actual results, working capital adequacy, capital expense analysis, reliability of supplementary sources of income, and cash flow stress test analysis.
 Current borrower financial information is essential to the bank’s ability to evaluate the borrower’s creditworthiness and leverage.
 A successful agriculture-related business should exhibit strong repayment ability and risk analysis, liquidity, solvency, collateral, credit management, profitability, and management performance.